 In the spring of 2013, another program was added in the Bangor School District.
 School staff identify children who seem to have insufficient meals on the weekend and supply them with a package of food.
 The package contains a variety of easy to prepare complete meals, snacks, breakfast, fruits and vegetables, pudding, and shelf stable milk.
 The purpose of the food package is to provide children with the nourishment they need for proper development and to set them up to return to school on Monday ready to learn.

 Through a coordinated effort with Channel One Foodbank in Rochester, MN, a Feeding America foodbank, the first Food Fair was held in July 2009.
 Pallets of food are delivered and set up in the street next to WAFER during non-winter months.
 During extreme weather the Food Fair is generously housed in the Mcloone warehouse behind WAFER.
 Clients are given a Food Fair ticket to be used the day of the event which is generally held on the 4th Saturday of the month from 10-12, unless on a holiday weekend or city wide events.
+You can find the dates here.
 Client families walk down the line and pick up the various food items.
 Foods vary from month to month based on availability and access by Channel One, but can include cereal, canned vegetables, crackers, frozen meat, complete meals, bread, and more.
 Client families receive about 50 pounds in this addition food package for the month.
 WAFER staff encourages families to bring bags, boxes, or wagons to carry the food items since the shopping carts on hand are not enough to accommodate the nearly 500 families who will be served during the 2 hour time frame.

 In August 2010, the Food Fair was extended to the West Salem community and is held on the west side of town on Hwy 16 near the car dealerships.
 The Food Fair generally operates for 1 hour and serves nearly 100 residents on the eastern side of La Crosse County.